-Individuals and organizations lacking a 501(c)(3) federal tax-exempt status must arrange for a nonprofit organization with 501(c)(3) status to serve as a fiscal agent.
-Organizations serving as fiscal agents (the applicant) must be domiciled in the same region as the other organization or individual (sub-applicant).
-It is recommended that individuals or groups applying with a fiscal agent draft an agreement outlining the terms of the grantee/fiscal agent relationship.
-An organization serving as a fiscal agent for a grant must comply with generally accepted accounting procedures.
-The accounting system should clearly separate these grant funds from other revenues and records should identify them as funds to be used for the sub-applicant's activities.

-- The fiscal agent assumes legal and financial responsibility for the project. - Organizations may serve as a fiscal agent for up to two other applicants in addition to their own applications. - Fiscal agents must be domiciled in the same region as the sub-applicant, and the project must take place in the same region. - Fiscal agents may not serve as a provider of service within the same project. - The fiscal agent's fee may not exceed \$150.
+- Individuals or groups applying with a fiscal agent must draft an agreement outlining the terms of the grantee/fiscal agent relationship (such as how grant expenses and performance indicators will be tracked for reporting and with which party the grant reporting responsibilities lie). - An organization serving as a fiscal agent for a grant must comply with generally accepted accounting procedures.
+The accounting system should clearly separate these grant funds from other revenues and records should identify them as funds to be used for the sub-applicant's activities. - Documentation of grant expenses should be accounted for by the fiscal agent when it comes time for reporting. - The fiscal agent assumes legal and financial responsibility for the project. - Organizations may serve as a fiscal agent for up to two other applicants in addition to their own applications. - Fiscal agents must be domiciled in the same region as the sub-applicant, and the project must take place in the same region. - Fiscal agents may not serve as a provider of service within the same project. - The fiscal agent's fee may not exceed \$150.